 My point here is this: if one of you does the lion’s share of the financial management for your house, meet regularly to keep the other partner in the loop.
 If you have more evenly divided the tasks, then this meeting is to bring the other person up to speed on the parts you are overseeing.
 How often you do this is up to you, but I would suggest you consider monthly, or at least quarterly.
 Remember you’re a team and approach these meetings with respect and an open mind.

-Every January, Have a State of the Union Address
+Every January, have a State of the Union Address

 If you are like me and the one doing all the financial work, this is paramount – fill in your partner.
 The point of this meeting is to have a once-a-year thorough review of everything.
 January is nice because lots of people set goals that start in the new year, and if you remember that our President gives this address each January, it will remind you to have your own.

 This is a more thorough meeting than the regular financial summit meetings.
-It’s an opportunity to evaluate how you did last year, whether you met your goals, if your goals are changing, what other things need to change.
+It’s an opportunity to evaluate how you did last year, whether you met your goals, and if your goals are changing, what other things need to change.
 And don’t forget to also recognize accomplishments that deserve celebration.
 I recommend mimosas if it is on a Saturday morning, or other adult beverages if it will be an evening event.
 However you choose to celebrate, just be sure you do, honoring what went right in your financial life last year!

 If you make your State of the Union boring and long, no one will want to do it again next year.
 Instead make it an enjoyable event – a weekend morning or some evening when you don’t have to stress about what is coming up the next morning.
 Prepare a nice dinner, have some wine, and perhaps a nice dessert.
 We involve our daughter but whether you involve the kids or not is a personal choice.
-Our daughter is nine, and she is all sorts of nosy about what is going on in our house.
+Our daughter is ten, and she is all sorts of nosy about what is going on in our house.
 So, we welcome her participation to understand how the money works around our household and to give input on the goals we set.

 Be sure to prepare well for the meeting.
 Get the necessary information gathered and reports created ahead of time so you can focus on the big picture commentary versus the nitty-gritty details.
 Make it fun, people!